quarkly/community-kit/preview/docs/MobileSidePanel.md

 ## 📖 Detailed overview

-Container to hide menu or any other content in the mobile version of the site.
-To show content, will need to press a menu button.
+This component is a container for hiding the menu or any other content in the mobile version of the site.
+To show content, click the menu button.

 ## 🎬 Live Demo